-The Company performs its annual impairment test of goodwill and/or other indefinite-lived intangible assets as of June 30.
-Goodwill and other indefinite-lived intangible assets are not amortized but instead are reviewed for impairment annually and on an interim basis if events or changes in circumstances between annual tests indicate that an asset might be impaired.
-Indefinite-lived intangible assets are tested for impairment by comparing their fair values to their carrying values.
+The Company performs its annual indefinite-lived intangible assets impairment test as of June 30 of each fiscal year.
+Indefinite-lived intangible assets are not amortized but instead are reviewed for impairment annually by comparing their fair values to their carrying values.

 In addition to an annual test, indefinite-lived intangible assets must also be tested on an interim basis if events or circumstances indicate that the estimated fair value of such assets has decreased below their carrying value.
-There were no such events or circumstances during the three months ended September 30, 2013.
+There were no such events or circumstances during the six months ended December 31, 2013.